Commuter travel accounted for 13% of Elon’s FY 2018 carbon emissions, and the University Fleet accounted for another 3%.

 Electric Vehicle Charging Stations

-There are two electric vehicle (EV) charging stations on campus.
+There are three electric vehicle (EV) charging stations on campus.
 A Tesla Connector/Charging Station is located in the Inman Admissions Welcome Center parking lot.
 A Level 2 charging station that is part of the ChargePoint network is located in the McMichael parking lot near the Greenhouse.
+Another charging station is located in the parking lot behind the McMichael building.

 Elon does not charge to use the stations but users must have a ChargePoint card to activate charging at the Level 2 station in the McMichael parking lot.
 New EV owners and first time users of the station can find directions for getting a card on the ChargePoint website.